Skip to content

 });

-Unlike a regular agent, a Voice Agent is continously running and listening inside a RealtimeSession that handles the conversation and connection to the model over time.
-This session will also handle the audio processing, interruptions, and a lot of the other lifecycle functionality we will cover later on.
+Unlike a regular agent, a voice agent is continuously running inside a RealtimeSession that handles the conversation and connection to the model over time.
+This session also manages audio processing, interruptions, and the broader conversation lifecycle that you will configure later on.

 const session = new RealtimeSession(agent, {